bford21/reth-desktop/README.md

 # reth-desktop
-A desktop GUI for reth
+A lightweight desktop gui for installing, running and managing a reth node

+Built using egui
+Native rust